-Sponsored by Epicor, the webinar gave independent home improvement analysts from across North America the chance to reflect on the drastic shifts the channel has seen throughout the year and indications of how the market may move next.
+Sponsored by Epicor, the webinar gave independent home improvement retailers and analysts from across North America the chance to reflect on the drastic shifts the channel has seen throughout the year and indications of how the market may move next.

 You can stream a recording of the webinar above, and explore key takeaways from the report below to help you strategize for success in 2021 and beyond.
 For more information on the 2020 Market Measure report and the wealth of resources available to independent home improvement retailers, visit NHPA online.

 4 Takeaways From the 2020 Market Measure Report